This post may contain affiliate links. See my disclosure for more information.

 These savory egg dishes not only make a great breakfast, but are perfect for lunch, brunch, or breakfast for dinner nights.
 Either can be customized to your taste.
 I like adding a package of chopped, cooked spinach that’s been thawed and squeezed to reduce moisture.
 You can use any variety of meats: ham, bacon, or sausage.
 And peppers and onions are always tasty, too.
 Different types of cheese or herbs will change the flavor as well.

-This quiche is a great freezer recipe if you mix up the filling and store it in a Ziploc bag.
-The recipe calls for just 4 eggs, but I’ve been known to throw in an extra one or even two with great results.
-For our Mother’s Day Brunch this year, I doubled this and baked it in a 9×13 pan.
-I think I used 10 eggs.
-We did it with spinach, onion, and cheese.
+This quiche is a great freezer recipe, no thawing required!
+For our Mother’s Day Brunch this year, I even doubled this and baked it in a 9×13 pan.
+My standard is ham, cheese, and green onions, but we did it with spinach, onion, and cheese.
 Delicious!
 The pie crusts can be pieced together around the edges to fit.

 Egg Bake: 10-12 eggs

 Hearty and filling.
 And easy to customize in many ways!

 French Silk Pie: 4 eggs

 For years my kids thought they didn’t like pie…until I made this one.
 It’s a family favorite for sure.
 Decadent.